BloomTech-Labs/CS10-business-review/true-business/README.md

 Keep in mind the downsides of this approach:

 * None of the files in `public` folder get post-processed or minified.
-* Missing files will not be called at compilation time, and will cause 404 errors for your users.
+* Missing files will not be called at compilation time, and will cause 404 errors for your subscribers.
 * Result filenames won’t include content hashes so you’ll need to add query arguments or rename them every time they change.

 ### When to Use the `public` Folder